 Foods with the Highest Environmental Impact

-For reference, here's a list of the foods with the highest environmental impact per 1kg consumed.
-When considering what to avoid to limit your personal carbon footprint, this is a good place to start:
+For reference, here's a list of the foods with the highest environmental impact on climate change per 1kg consumed.
+When considering which foods to avoid to reduce your personal carbon footprint, this is a good place to start:

 - Lamb: 39.2kg CO2